baggachipz/tinylist/README.md

 * Usable on any modern internet-connected device (but works offline!)
 * Also installs as an app on your phone or tablet
 * Secure and anonymous
+* Share notes with others without exposing your data

 ## Feature Roadmap
 1. Squash bugs